AvvariSreedhar/posts/README.md

 # posts
-Implement the idea of infinite-scroll as a flask-app.
+Implemented the idea of infinite-scroll as a flask-app.